tbogdala/switchboard/README.md

 Note: Everything is under heavy development right now; Consider any data as disposable as log compatability isn't guaranteed yet.

-WARNING: CHATLOG BREAKS ARE INCOMING FOR THE NEXT FEW COMMITS.
-(WILL STABILIZE AND UPDATE DEMO SITE ONCE I FEEL BETTER ABOUT THE UI FOR THE LOGS)

 ![Screenshot of Switchboard in action](assets/screenshot_main.png)